gilberto-sassi/sinar/README.md

 # Instalation

-In order to install this package, you can use the following commands:
+In order to install this package, you can use the following commands in `Rlang`:
 ```r
 if(!require("devtools")) {
   install.packages("devtools")